isra00/class-triggers/README.md

 [![Build Status](https://secure.travis-ci.org/isra00/class-triggers.png)](http://travis-ci.org/isra00/class-triggers)

-This is a partial and experimental implementation of Aspect-Oriented Programming.
+Partial and experimental implementation of Aspect-Oriented Programming.
 It gives you the ability to capture and manipulate the inputs, outputs and execution of any method of any class in PHP.

 Basic usage
 -----------